mweel1/usa_high_level/civil-agencies/us-department-of-justice/index.md

 All federal, state and city laws will be added to the platform when it's brought up.
 No county and city laws may overlap.

-There is a board at the federal, state and city level.
+There is a board at the on-line,federal, state and city level.
 Who approve all laws brought by the public.

 Any downstream law that is voted on the public, must receive an approval from the jurisdiction above.
 For example, city laws need to be approved by the state board.
 State laws need to be approved by federal boards.